 Today I want to talk about landscape and travel photography and share some tips and tricks to help improve your landscape and travel photography.
 Even though I make my living as an assignment, event and a portrait photographer I love to photograph landscapes.
 For me shooting landscapes allows me to relax and just enjoy photography.
 There’s no deadlines and no expectation of delivering perfect images.
 Long story short – there’s no pressure to perform because shooting landscapes is not how I earn my living.
 Photographing landscapes (and post processing the images you capture) can really have a positive effect on all of your photography – especially your travel photography.
-For this article I don’t want to talk about camera setting or gear.
+For this article I don’t want to talk about camera settings or gear.
 I want to share a few tips and tricks that helped me to take my landscape and travel photography to the next level.

 Some great benefits of landscape photography

 I’ve been photographing landscapes for over thirty years now.
 Back when I first started I was just a kid taking pictures of Alaska from one of the Marine Highway ferries with a 110 film camera.
 Those shots aren’t what I’d gall “great” but after years of practice and learning I’ve picked up a few techniques that helped me improve.
 I also discovered a lot of real benefits to being a landscape shooter.

 One thing I love about Landscape photography is getting to go see some truly breathtaking sights.
 To capture great landscape shots you really should be going to places with incredible views.
 This means going out to scenic locations like lakes, mountains, historic places and parks.
 I’m a big fan of America’s National Parks and I’m super lucky to live pretty close to one.
 Here’s a shot I took at from one of the scenic overlooks of the Shenandoah National Park: